Fractured Atlas Sign in/up

 Voices-only: sessions are recorded remotely or with local engineers; in the final cut, only the guest’s or reader’s voice remains.

-Rights & usage: licenses are non-exclusive and rights-light; no ads or sponsor copy appear inside the editorial audio.
+Rights-respectful: no clips-as-spectacle; permissions are contributor-centered.
+No ads or sponsor copy appear inside the editorial audio.

-Editorial guardrails: no gossip; biography appears only when it illuminates emotional and artistic architecture.
-True silences are retained; music (if any) appears briefly between sections, never under speech.
+Editorial guardrails: no gossip; biography appears only when it illuminates craft and emotional architecture.
+Music, if used, appears briefly between sections and never under speech.

-Episodes are released via a free public podcast feed and project website, accompanied by transcripts/captions and a short educator one-pager (learning goals, 2–3 discussion prompts, and citations).
-Selected pieces are also designed to function in listening contexts at museums, libraries, cinematheques, and festivals.
+Episodes release via a free public podcast feed and project site, and are designed to be hosted through partner university portals for long-term citability and preservation.
+Selected pieces are also suited for listening contexts at universities, libraries, museums, cinematheques, and festivals.

 Learn More: https://soulthrum.carrd.co/